scrum-1/horosim/README.md

 Second, open the Arduino IDE and open the Test.ino sketch that comes with the repository (examples/lineFollowingRobot folder): If you are using the virtual machine, press in nine dots button at the bottom left corner ("Show Applications") and type Arduino.
 Then choose the Arduino icon and go to File->Open to locate the Test sketch in /home/htmaa/Arduino/hardware/arduino2vrepsim/Test/Test.ino.

-Third, select the Board ArduinoUno2Vrep in the Arduino IDE.
-Tools->Board->ArduinoUno2Vrep.
+Third, select the Board ArduinoUno_HoRoSim in the Arduino IDE.
+Tools->Board->ArduinoUno_HoRoSim.
 It can be at the bottom, so maybe you have to scroll down in the Board menu.
 This will change the compiler and, instead of compiling your code for the microcontroller, it will compile the code to use the CoppeliaSim simulator.

 Fourth, press verify.
 It should generate a few warnings but not errors.